hgoldstein95/hgoldstein95.github.io/_drafts/regex-derivative.md

 [^1]: For those of you who don't get the joke, this
     [stack overflow answer](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454)
-    is a must read.
+    is a must-read.

 [^2]: Technically, this is the Brzozowski *Syntactic* Derivative.
 There is also
-    a Semantic Derivative that deals with DFA's and their denotations.
+    a Semantic Derivative that deals with DFAs and their denotations.

-[^3]: If you squint at these last two definitions, admittedly pretty hard, you
+[^3]: If you reeeeally squint at these last two definitions you might see
-    might see something familiar.
-The structure of the concatenation and star rules sort of mimics the product and power rules for derivatives in calculus.
-I doubt this is just a coincidence, and if I ever find a satisfying reason why this is, I'll probably write another post about it.
+    something familiar.
+The concatenation and star rules here are similar in structure to the product and power rules for derivatives in calculus.
+I doubt this is just a coincidence.
+If I find a satisfying reason why, I'll probably write another post about it.

-[^4]: I'm being sort of sloppy with my notation.
-What I really mean is that
+[^4]: I'm being sort of sloppy with my notation around equality.
+What I really
-    $$[\![\varnothing + r ]\!] = [\![ r ]\!]$$, etc., so $$E(r)$$ might not
+    mean is that $$[\![\varnothing + r ]\!] = [\![ r ]\!]$$, etc., so $$E(r)$$
-    actually be equal to $$\varepsilon$$ or $$\varnothing$$, but it will always be denotationally equal to one or the other.
+    might not actually be equal to $$\varepsilon$$ or $$\varnothing$$, but it will always be denotationally equal to one or the other.

 [^5]: To be clear, there's nothing wrong with "just solving the problem"---in
     fact, that's usually a far more effective approach.